 Along with the mandatory O-1 processing fees, there are several other auxiliary costs that may come into play such as:

 - Travel costs to and from the U.S. embassy or consulate as well as traveling to the U.S. once the visa has been obtained

-- Attorney fees – we charge a flat O-1 visa fee for our services.
-You can view them on our fees page.
+- Attorney fees – VisaNation Law Group charges a flat O-1 visa fee for their services.
+You can view them on the fees page.

 - If you are planning on bringing your spouse or children with you to the U.S., they will need to file an I-539 form when they are ready to extend their status.
 The filing fee for this form is $370.

 Fortunately, you are not bound to waiting six months for your I-129 petition to be processed.
 The USCIS offers a special service called premium processing to those that submit an I-907 form with an additional O-1 processing fee of $1,440.
 This will effectively shorten the wait time for your I-129 petition from six months to 15 calendar days.